 As a fragrant souvenir of Tangier chose the mystical ras-el-hanout spice-mix for couscous.
 The “top of the shop” is a jumble of all key spices used in Moroccan cuisine.
 Each vendor has its own recipe, but the forty ingredients must be of the best quality: “from the top of the shop.”

 Even if flies get the first bite of anything in sight, you can’t miss the meat and fish markets.
-Tangier is where the Atlantic Ocean and the Mediterranean Sea unite: The fish is fresh.
+Tangier is where the Atlantic Ocean and the Mediterranean Sea unite: The fish is abundant and fresh.
 Yet, raw fish and meat reek in the warm stagnant air.
-Besides, you will notice that, here, nothing is wasted: Only an expert in animal anatomy would know what “this” and “that” really are.
+If you wonder what “this” and “that” are, you better believe that no part of an animal is wasted.

-Fortunately, you are approaching displays of fresh and fragrant herbs.
-Get a bunch of lush mint and lemon-verbena!
+To refresh your sense of smell, get a bunch of lush mint and lemon-verbena!
 Even if you cannot use them all, for a few cents, their energizing scents will strangely relax you.
 How about delicate tiny rosebuds to place on your nightstand?
 Or, fragrant orange flowers to refresh your bathroom?
 In fact, how about infusing them, Moroccan style?

 Next up are the feta cheeses in their own juices.
 Air-dried for a couple of days, cubed, and topped with a thin slice of quince-paste secured by a toothpick, you can enjoy them as tapas.